JakWdo/Emotion-Recognition-Model/README.md

 Feel free to open issues or submit pull requests if you have suggestions for improvements or find any bugs.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-Feel free to reach out if you have any questions or are interested in collaborating!

-Email: kubakbk@op.pl

 ## References